 For the past year, a special AAEA- The Agricultural Communicators Network Membership taskforce has been hard at work to add clarity to and redefine our current membership categories.
-With the goals of A) appealing to new members, B) creating more leadership opportunities for more members and C) avoiding ambiguity in the category descriptions, the taskforce and your AAEA Board of Directors are proposing a modified member category listing to you, the membership.
-Please review the information below regarding these proposed changes.
+The membership voted at the AAEA Annual Business meeting, and the new categories were passed.
+With the goals of A) appealing to new members, B) creating more leadership opportunities for more members and C) avoiding ambiguity in the category descriptions, the taskforce and your AAEA Board of Directors are proud to present modified member categories to you, the membership.
+Please review the information below regarding these new categories.

 Individuals working for general or specialized agricultural publication or media outlet published in the United States or Canada and which either (1) has paid circulation and/or (2) accepts paid advertising.
 The primary source of funding for the media outlet comes from either paid circulation or paid advertising.
 The primary job function of the communicator is media and content creation.